es2812/AgoraChain/README.md

 These objects represent the (intangible) goods used in the system.

 - **Election**: This asset represents a voting process, it's owned by one legislator.
-- **Votes**: This asset represents a vote, it's owned by a citizen or politician.
+- **Vote**: This asset represents a vote, it's owned by a citizen or politician.
 - **Representation**: This asset represents a relationship of trust between a citizen and a politician.

 #### Transactions